 All in all, the Anescra electric meat slicer gives you value for your money.
 With these amazing features, you will be able to slice meat effortlessly.

-The beswood meat slicer is constructed from a premium chromium-plated carbon steel blade that underwent high-temperature treatment processes.
+The beswood meat slicer is constructed from a premium chromium-plated carbon steel blade undergoing high-temperature treatment.
 This helps the meat slicer to be resistant to corrosion.